-Biomarkers in the Fight Against Cancer
+Biomarkers in Cancer Treatment

 Through ongoing research, the medical community has learned much about how cancer cells develop, grow and spread.
 In recent years, there has been an increased focus on the role of biomarkers in these processes.
 Biomarkers can be produced by the cancer itself, or by other cells in the body in response to the cancer.